alttch/eva3/doc/sfa/serve_as.rst

 * EVA_DIR/pvt/locales/cs/LC_MESSAGES/messages.mo

 (the last file is the standard common message file).
-If no message file is found, the string is served as-is, without any conversion.
+If no message file is found, the strings are served as-is, without any conversion.